-Unlike the case with Android 12, do not expect any significant visual changes on Android 13.
-We will definitely see an implementation of System-wide Material You icons and more Material You colour schemes.
+Unlike the case with Android 12, there are no significant visual changes on Android 13.
+There is an implementation of System-wide Material You icons and more Material You colour schemes.
 That will be visible.
 But most of the changes will happen under the hood.

-Another feature to expect is a more secure Photo Picker.
+Another feature is a more secure Photo Picker.
 There is also a feature currently called “Media TTT”, offering tap-to-transfer for files.

 If there is one feature that many Android users will appreciate, it is the opt-in notifications, which requires that an app gets your permission before it can send you notifications.
 Certain Android phone makers have a reputation for bugging users with endless notifications.
 Making the apps require the user’s permission first will be a big improvement compared to having the user fiddle round to disable notifications for offending apps.